March 22, 2024

 Pour Over Pour Instructions

 One of the most popular pour over units is the Hario V60.
-Personally, my first choice is the Kalita, followed by Chemex.
-The Kalita has a flat bed.
+Personally, my first choice is the Gabi Master A, followed by the standard Kalita, followed by the Chemex.

 James Hoffman's Technique for the Hario V60 (Recommended)